HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_AllpixSquaredRestructureDocs.md

 * A restructured user manual which clearly separates content intended for users and developers
 * A reviewed manual with previously missing information on the project and the framework
-* A streamlines online presence which better integrates project website, documentation and code reference
+* A streamlined online presence which better integrates project website, documentation and code reference

 ## Experience required
 Our current documentation workflow consists of a few tools and in order to rip them apart it would be good to have a solid understanding of: